Her Campus Logo Her Campus Logo

 I want to be proud of it and go out into the world dressed in it, whether that be professionally or casually, because it makes me confident.
 It is my goal to reclaim the color pink and to be proud of its femininity and power.
 That way the little girl who was ashamed of pink for so long, can finally love her favorite color and be happy in it.

 Reagan Carson is a writer for Her Campus at NC State University.
-This is her first year writing for Her Campus and looks forward to this new adventure.
+This is her second year writing for Her Campus and looks forward to this new adventure.
 Prior to joining Her Campus, Reagan was very involved in various activities.
 She was an opinion editor for her high school's newspaper where she learned the ins and outs of publication, editing, and planning spreads.
 In addition, Reagan was involved in her high schools' FBLA chapter where she served as the chapter's parliamentarian.
 Her duties included planning spirit events, creating social media posts, and maintaining a committee.
 During this position, she also worked to host events and volunteer opportunities with the March of Dimes organization for her chapter.
 Lastly, Reagan was a member of her high school's mock trial team and hopes to continue this activity in the future.
 Now, she is a sophomore at NC State University and is majoring in political science with a minor in history.
 Reagan was born and raised in Greenville, NC.
 In her free time, Reagan enjoys binge watching trashy reality TV shows, listening to music, online shopping, and spending time with loved ones.
 She is an avid Taylor Swift, Hozier, and Noah Kahan fan.
 She also loves baking and is a semi-pro at decorating sugar cookies.
 After graduation Reagan hopes to go to law school and pursue her love of working with others and helping those in need.